Nature of project: data analysis, experimental

 When considering where to take your project, please bear in mind the time available.
 It is preferable to do fewer things well than to try many and not get conclusive results on any of them.
 However, sometimes it is useful to have a couple of strands of investigation in parallel to work on in case delays occur.

-Please speak to David Kuridze if you consider doing this project.
+Please speak to David Kuridze (dak21) if you consider doing this project.

 Initial literature for students:

-Student should be able to use IDL.
-Fully processed spectroscopic data and assistance how to analyse it and measure velocities will be provided.
+Fully processed imaging spectroscopy data and assistance how to analyse it will be provided.
+IDL training will be provided by the supervisor.

 |milestone||to be completed by|